-THE Courrier de la Gironde tells the following pretty story :-
+Tun Courrier de la Gironde tells the following pretty

 "An old soldier feeling his end approaching, and wishing to die like a good Christian, sent for a clergyman to administer to him the rites of the church.
 After having attentively listened to the exhortations of his confessor, and received extreme unction, he asked him with a feeble voice, 'Can you tell me, reverend father, if Sebastopol is taken?'
-The clergyman, astonished at such a question from a dying man, answered that as yet there was no positive account of its fall.
-The sick man continued, 'The reason I ask the question is, as I am about to depart for the other world, it would have given also informed the Governor of Sebastopol that he would leave a free, passage to such wormen and children as might wish to leave the town.
-Measures, however, were taken to prevent the women from transmitting any intelligence outside.
-These precautions were not uncalled for, as on one of them who was going to the south was found a letter concealed, addressed to the Greeks of Balaklava, in which orders were given to burn the town and to destroy the stores of the allied. army.
-That woman was set at liberty after having been interrogated."
+The clergyman, astonished at such a question from a dying man, answered that as yet there was no positive account of its full.
+The sick man continued, 'The reason I ask the question is, as I am about to depart for the other world, it would have given me great satisfaction to be able to announce the good news to Marshal St. Arnaud.'
+At these words his head fell back on his pillow, and after half an hour's suffering the poor soldier breathed his last."